pokt-network/docs/supported-blockchains.md

-# ✅ Supported Blockchains
+# Supported Blockchains

-Pocket works out-of-the-box with any network/blockchain (RelayChain) that uses the RPC standard.
+Pocket can be made to work with any network/blockchain (RelayChain) that uses the RPC standard.

 ## Current RelayChains